-Would it surprise you to know that some nonprofits have never – and will never – turn to grant funding as part of their development plan?
+Would it surprise you to know that some nonprofits have never – and will never – start looking at grants as part of their development plan?

 I have worked with nonprofits that have been around for over 50 years and are just now venturing into the grant world.
-They usually take the journey because of an external force, and not because they want to rely on grants.
+They usually start looking at grants because of an external force, and not because they want to rely on grants.

 Don’t assume that just because you are a nonprofit organization, you are ‘supposed’ to apply for and rely on grants.
 That is not the case.
 Many experts in the field agree that a healthy nonprofit should never depend on grant funding for more than 30% of its total operating budget.

-Consider the following when determining your organization’s readiness to apply for grants:
+Consider the following when determining your organization’s readiness to start looking at grants:

-1. If you are in a place where you have met your capacity (staff, space, program etc.), then it might be time to look at capacity-building grants so you can grow.
+1. If you are in a place where you have met your capacity (staff, space, program etc.), then it might be time to start looking at grants, specifically capacity-building grants, so you can grow.

 2. If you have a capital campaign, you may consider making grants a portion of that campaign to ensure its success and speedy completion.